Zachary-Salmon-Turnberry/Team_1_Coding_Project/ladr-docs/001-API_Architecture.md

 ## Context

 We need to develop REST API endpoints for web services being built by the web UI and mobile dev teams.
-This will allow them to accessdata needed by claim inspectors and field agents.
+This will allow them to access data needed by claim inspectors and field agents.
+Although both teams are using different systems, they both should be able to access information using the same method.

 ## Decision

-The API should be implemented with nodejs and express.
-This will allow data to be accessed in a platform agnostic manner (using HTTP requests).
+The API will be implemented with nodejs and express.
+This allows data to be accessed in a platform agnostic manner (using HTTP requests).

 ## Consequences